 Until the deep-space exploration of the planets beyond Saturn by Voyager 2, it was thought Uranus had only five moons: Titania and Oberon, discovered in 1787 by Sir William Herschel; Ariel and Umbriel, discovered in 1851 by English astronomer William Lassell (1799-1880); and Miranda, discovered by Gerard Kuiper in February 1948.
 Voyager 2 identified another ten moons, including Ophelia, in 1986, and others were pinpointed later from photographs taken during the same mission.
 The Hubble Space Telescope identified new rings and two more moons in 2005, bringing the current tally to 27.
 All Uranian moons are named after Shakespearean characters, a precedent begun by Bard fan Herschel who called his own discoveries after the King and Queen of the Fairies in A Midsummer Night's Dream.

-Since Neptune's 13th moon Neso (one of the Nereids - sea nymphs) was discovered in 2003 by Holman and Gladman, no more Neptunian moons have been located.
 Neso is the furthest known moon at 48,387,000 km distance from its parent planet.
 At that range it takes 9,374 days (over 25 years) to complete one orbit.

 When Pluto was discovered in 1930, it was declared a planet and retained that honour until 2006 when it was demoted to dwarf planet status.
 Some people will always consider this to be a miscarriage of justice and refuse to accept the official ruling.
 However, Pluto hasn't disappeared; it's still out there in an erratic orbit, 40 AU9 (about three billion miles) from the Sun, occasionally wandering across the orbital track of Neptune10.
-Pluto was named after the Roman god of the Underworld and Pluto's main satellite Charon (over half the size of Pluto and pronounced 'kah-ron') was named after the mythological ferryman who delivered the souls of the dead across the River Styx to their final resting place.
+Pluto's name honours the Roman god of the Underworld and Pluto's main satellite Charon (over half the size of Pluto and pronounced 'kah-ron') was named after the mythological ferryman who delivered the souls of the dead across the River Styx to their final resting place.